populationgenetics/exercises/GWAS/ExerciseGWAS_2022.md

 Rscript data/plink.plot.R assoc2.assoc.logistic
 ```

-* How does QQ-plot look (in the file assoc2.assoc.logistic.QQ.png)?
+* How does QQ-plot look (look at the file assoc2.assoc.logistic.QQ.png e.g. with the viewer called display as you did for the previous QQ-plot)?
 * Did the analysis go better this time?
-* And what does the Manhattan plot suggest (in the file assoc2.assoc.logistic.png)?
+* And what does the Manhattan plot suggest (look at the file assoc2.assoc.logistic.png e.g. with the viewer called display)?
 Are any of the SNPs associated?
 * Does your answer change if you use other (smarter) methods to correct for multiple testing than Bonferroni (e.g. FDR), which PLINK provides.
 You can find them by typing:

 ```bash